South Yorkshire Railway: South Yorkshire, Doncaster and Goole Railway (1847–1850)

 A bill was introduced to Parliament for a South Yorkshire Coal Railway in 1846. but failed to win the required powers but was re-introduced later, in a shorter version.

-In the 1846/7 session of parliament the South Yorkshire, Doncaster and Goole Railway Company (SYD&GR) was established 22 July by and act enabling it to acquire the permitted lines of Sheffield, Rotherham, Barnsley, Wakefield, Huddersfield and Goole Railway (SRBWH&GR) south of Barnsley, make new lines, and acquire the River Dun Navigation and Dearne and Dove Canal.
+In the 1846/7 session of Parliament the South Yorkshire, Doncaster and Goole Railway Company (SYD&GR) was established 22 July by the South Yorkshire, Doncaster and Goole Railway Act 1847 (10 & 11 Vict. c. ccxci) enabling it to acquire the permitted lines of Sheffield, Rotherham, Barnsley, Wakefield, Huddersfield and Goole Railway (SRBWH&GR) south of Barnsley, make new lines, and acquire the River Dun Navigation and Dearne and Dove Canal.
 The company's permitted lines were a main line from Doncaster to a junction with the Midland Railway at Swinton plus several branches.
 Powers for a branch from Mexborough to Rotherham were refused, due to opposition from the Midland, a branch from Worsborough to Penistone was also declined.
 The company's allowed share issue was £750,000 in £20 shares.

-The company applied for modifications and extensions to, and abandonments of some of its lines in the 1847/8 and 1849/50 parliamentary sessions, resulting in three further acts, one of 1848 and two of 1850; two bills were submitted in 1849 so that the one making a deviation at Doncaster, which was not likely to be opposed was not jeopardised by the other.
+The company applied for modifications and extensions to, and abandonments of some of its lines in the 1847/8 and 1849/50 parliamentary sessions, resulting in three further acts, the South Yorkshire, Doncaster, and Goole Railway Act 1848 (11 & 12 Vict. c. lxv), the South Yorkshire, Doncaster and Goole Railway (Deviation and Extension of Elsecar Branch) Act 1850 (13 & 14 Vict. c. xxxv) and the South Yorkshire Railway and River Dun Company Act 1850 (13 & 14 Vict. c. lvii); two bills were submitted in 1849 so that the one making a deviation at Doncaster, which was not likely to be opposed was not jeopardised by the other.

-Formal amalgamation with the Dun and Dearne Canals took place 12 April 1850.
+Formal amalgamation with the Dun and Dearne canals took place 12 April 1850.
 After amalgamation the company became the South Yorkshire Railway and River Dun Company.
 In reference to its railway activities it was usually referred to as the South Yorkshire Railway.